 It's a known fact cats develop and age rapidly.
 While we may wish our kittens and adult cats could live as long as we do, cats develop differently than humans.
 For example, by 1 year of age, kittens are as mature as a 15-year-old human child, while a four year old cat is in the prime of their life as the equivalent of a 32-year-old in human.

 While the rapid maturity of cats may be shocking, even relatively long-lived cats do not live as long as we would like them to.
 On the plus side, the relative age of cats can depends on factors including genetics, diet, lifestyle, and veterinary care.
 Although cat owners cannot control much when it comes to heredity, we can make positive choices for our pets when it comes to the other factors.

 01 of 04

 A cat's lifespan varies with lifestyle and genetics.
 With optimal health and good genes, a well-nourished and well-exercised indoor-only cat will typically live longer than indoor-outdoor cats.
-According to the SPCA, the average lifespan for indoor only cats is 13-17 years.
+According to a college of veterinary medicine, the average lifespan for indoor only cats is 10-15 years.
 With that said, indoor-outdoor cats usually live longer than strays and ferals.
 While this is simply the average, there are always exceptions to every rule.

 02 of 04